 - Pedestrians hit by turning vehicles: The detection devices also failed to avoid collisions with pedestrians when the vehicles made a right-hand turn.

 Studies like this one are important because far too many drivers rely on detection devices to avoid collisions.
 However, as this study shows, those systems can be highly ineffective.
 Sometimes, a driver reduces his or her attention on the road, thinking that the detection system will make up the difference.
 It this instance, a serious accident could occur.

 Contact an Experienced Houston Pedestrian Accident Lawyer

 You hope that you will always make it to your destination without incident.
 Unfortunately, a simple mistake on the part of a driver could leave you with serious injuries.
-If this happens, you may want to remember that you could file a personal injury claim against the driver considered at fault in order to seek compensation for damages allowable under Texas law.
+If this happens, you could file a personal injury claim against the driver considered at fault in order to seek compensation for damages allowable under Texas law.
 Contact a Houston pedestrian accident lawyer with Reich & Binstock to learn more about your options.